johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-And thus, we finish (this section) where we began: recognising the foundational principle of transformative discipleship is that of the seed that does not remain a seed alone, but which is sown into the ground, in order to produce a harvest.
+Thus we end (this section) where we began, with the *foundational principle of transformative discipleship*: the seed sown into the ground, in order to produce a harvest.

 > I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest—John 12.24

 This life-giving spiritual reality is at the heart of Jesus' own life, mission, ministry and pain-filled death.
 And this same principle forms the foundation and wellspring of Maize Plant Discipleship.
-As we embrace a practical form of discipleship incorporating a daily dying-to-self, we learn how to truly become alive-to-God.
+As we embrace a practical form of discipleship, incorporating a daily dying-to-self, we learn how to truly become alive-to-God.

-These are the dynamics that are explored in the Maize Plant Discipleship resource.
+*That is the heart of Maize Plant Discipleship*.

-# Africa #
+# Africa & MPD #

 >	...Africanness and correctness should not be measured in either dissimilarity or similarity to the West.
 The way forward is to measure the Africanness of any theology purporting to be African by the degree to which it speaks to the needs of African's in their total context.
 Quite naturally the needs of African Christians should be taken seriously when determining these needs — *Tite Tienou, The Uphill Road: Indigenous African Christian Theologies, 1990*